2½ lbs. pork butt or lamb shoulder, cut into 1” pieces

 4 cloves garlic, chopped

-While the cassoulet is baking, return the skillet to the stove.
-Sear the sausages on both sides to brown.
-Set aside.
-Pulse the breadcrumbs, parsley and garlic in the work bowl of food processor to combine.
-Remove the cassoulet from the oven, push the sausage into the beans, sprinkle the breadcrumb mixture over the top of cassoulet and bake for another 30 minutes to lightly brown.
+While the cassoulet is baking, pulse the breadcrumbs, parsley and garlic in the work bowl of food processor to combine.
+Remove the cassoulet from the oven, sprinkle the breadcrumb mixture over the top of cassoulet and bake for another 30 minutes to lightly brown.

 **Tarbais is the bean traditionally used in the southwest part of France where cassoulet originates.
 Rancho Gordo, www.ranchogordo.com, a purveyor of heirloom beans, sells them as cassoulet beans.
 Feel free to substitute another white bean that will hold its shape over a long cooking period.